-We have insurance to cover short term interruptions to production due to extreme weather events and most of our manufacturing facilities are duplicated in more than one country of the world and so in the short term production could be moved to other sites to meet essential demand.

-For permanent loss of a facility, we would look to replace the capacity elsewhere by rebuilding over 3 years, with an associated £50M loss of operating profit and the requirement to work through a working capital uplift.
+We have insurance to cover interruptions to production due to extreme weather events and also permanent loss of a facility.
+For permanent loss of a facility, we would look to replace the capacity with an associated

+£200M insured loss of sales.

-This annual insurance cover is what is included in the "cost of management" given in this answer.
+This annual cost of the insurance cover is what is included in the "cost of response to risk" given in this answer.

 We have also assessed changes to medium-long term precipitation patterns relative to regional demand and how they could impact on the availability of water for our manufacturing operations in different parts of the world.

-In 2016 we conducted a new survey using the World Business Council for Sustainable Development (WBCSD) Global Water Tool[TM] (version 1.3).
-All our manufactuing sites were included in the assessment.
+In 2016 we conducted a new survey using the World Business Council for Sustainable Development (WBCSD) Global Water ToolTM (version 1.3).
+All our manufacturing sites were included in the assessment.
 Of the 66 principal sites surveyed, 15 were identified as being in regions of extreme water stress.
-Our water usage at most of these is very low, however there are four sites that are mains connected and are close to using the available supply per capita: Taloja, India; Yantai, China; New Mexico, US; Brimsdown, UK.
+Our water usage at most of these is very low, however there are four sites that are mains connected and are close to using the available supply per capita: Taloja, India; Brimsdown, UK.
 We are prioritising water efficiency projects at these sites.